Medronic/GithubClone/README.md

 <a href="https://github.com/Medronic/GithubClone/releases/latest">Latest Release</a>

 ## Features
+- Clone repositories from Users and Organizations
 - Settings
 - Multi Language
 - Check Updates

 ## To do
-- [ ] Clone repositories from Organizations
+- [ ]

 ## Requirements
 - PySimpleGUI